suardi26/Java-Basic/While And Do-While Looping/README.md

 ## While And Do-While Looping
 ##### Notes !!! : this script is intended for those who are just starting to learn java.
 If you already understand basic Java, please skip it.

-- <samp>While Loop is a programming technique used to repeat the process until a condition is invalid, so that the program code can be executed repeatedly</samp>
+- <samp>While Loop is a programming technique used to repeat the process until a condition is invalid, so that the program</samp>

-  <samp>according to the specified conditions.</samp>
+  <samp>code can be executed repeatedly according to the specified conditions.</samp>

   <samp>Format : </samp>
   ```java